mbs2111/NLP/README.md

 # NLP
-Repo contents Indian Language datasets like Marathi Dataset, News Dataset, web scrappers, python codes.
+Repo contents Indian Language datasets like Marathi Dataset, News Dataset, web scrappers, python codes and Resources for Indian Languages.

 **Warning**: Using above Resources need to cite following articles to avoid conflict of Intreset.